 And that’s not even considering the cost of the lavish meals you’re supposed to prepare during this time of year… or any of the travel costs associated with RVing if you’re taking a trip.
 Fortunately, there are some great ways to save money on your holiday travels if you’re camping this winter.

-First of all, see if you can take a trip to a closer destination.
+First of all, consider taking a trip to a closer destination.
 Of course, you might need to go someplace specific because your family lives there, or maybe you’re hoping to get out of the cold for a week or two.
-But fuel is one of the highest costs when you’re traveling by RV, so using less of it — i.e., not driving as far — is a sure-fire way to save money.
+But fuel is one of the highest costs when you’re traveling by RV, so using less of it is a surefire way to save money.

 But no matter where you’re headed, you can also save a boatload on what’s usually the second largest expense for an RVer: campground accommodations.
 Especially in popular locations during holiday travel seasons, campsites can cost up to $75 per night, or even more!